 My child is complaining of pain.
 What can I do?

-It is quite normal for your child to feel some discomfort for the first 48 hours after his or her rectal biopsy.
-Usually paracetamol will be enough to relieve any pain, but if your child needs stronger medication, we will give you some before you go home.
+It is quite normal for your child to feel some discomfort for the first 48 hours after a rectal biopsy.
+Usually paracetamol will be enough to relieve any pain but if your child needs stronger medication, we will give you some before you go home.